semaphore-protocol/semaphore/packages/hardhat/README.md

 ## 📜 Usage

-Import the plugin in your `hardhat.config.ts` file:
+To use the plugin, import it in your Hardhat configuration file (`hardhat.config.ts`):

 ```typescript
 import "@semaphore-protocol/hardhat"